M2-brane indices on Higgs vacua and black holes: Superconformal indices of M2-branes at finite and complex- phase diagrams

 These symmetries are actually combined and enhanced to the $Spin(8)_R$ symmetry in the IR.
 As explained, the localization formula for the 3d index includes the infinite summation over quantized magnetic flux on $S^2$.

 Using this formula, the large-$N$ behavior of the index has been examined.
-The leading contribution to the BPS free energy, which is defined as the negative logarithm of the index, is given by \cite{Choi:2019zpz}
+The leading contribution to the BPS free energy, which is defined as the negative logarithm of the index, is given by \cite{Choi:2019zpz}\footnote{This expression was derived in the Cardy limit, $\beta\rightarrow 0$.
+While subleading corrections in the Cardy limit have also been discussed \cite{GonzalezLezcano:2022hcf,Bobev:2022wem}, as we will see, the black hole contribution only dominates in the large-charge sector, which is conjugate to small $\beta$.
+Thus, for our purpose, it is sufficient to focus on the leading expression \eqref{eq:free0}.}

 where $\Delta_i$'s are combinations of $\Delta_{w,z,t}$ and $\beta$, which we do not display here since eventually we are interested in the unrefined limit where $\Delta_w = \Delta_z = \Delta_t = 0$.
 One condition imposed on them is the real part of $\sqrt{\Delta_1 \Delta_2 \Delta_3 \Delta_4}$ is taken to be positive.
 See \cite{Choi:2019zpz} for further details. \\